 §551.231.
 Warning Letter.

-When Texas Department of Human Services (DHS) personnel determine that a facility is out of compliance with licensure rules to a degree that places the facility at risk of the imposition of licensing actions, DHS may send a warning letter to the facility.
+When HHSC staff determine that a facility is out of compliance with licensure rules to a degree that places the facility at risk of the imposition of licensing actions, HHSC may send a warning letter to the facility.
 The warning letter notifies the facility that the violations of licensing rules must be corrected.

 §551.232.
 License Suspension.

-(a) The Texas Department of Human Services (DHS) may suspend a facility's license when the facility's violation of the licensure rules threatens to jeopardize the health and safety of residents.
+(a) HHSC may suspend a facility's license when the facility's violation of the licensure rules threatens to jeopardize the health and safety of the residents.

-(b) Suspension of a license may occur simultaneously with any other enforcement provision available to DHS.
+(b) Suspension of a license may occur simultaneously with any other enforcement provision available to HHSC .

-(c) The facility will be notified by certified mail of DHS's intent to suspend the license, including the facts or conduct alleged to warrant the suspension.
-The facility has an opportunity to show compliance with all requirements of law for the retention of the license as provided in §90.18 of this title (relating to Informal Reconsideration).
-If the facility requests an informal reconsideration, DHS will give the license holder a written affirmation or reversal of the proposed action.
+(c) The facility will be notified by certified mail of HHSC’s intent to suspend the license, including the facts or conduct alleged to warrant the suspension.
+The facility has an opportunity to show compliance with all requirements of law for the retention of the license as provided in §551.18 of this chapter (relating to Informal Reconsideration).
+If the facility requests an informal reconsideration, HHSC will give the license holder a written affirmation or reversal of the proposed action.

-(d) The facility will be notified by certified mail of DHS's suspension of the facility's license.
-The facility has 15 days from receipt of the certified mail notice to request a hearing in accordance with §§79.1601-79.1614 of this title (relating to Formal Hearings).
+(d) The facility will be notified by certified mail of HHSC’s suspension of the facility's license.
+The facility has 15 days from receipt of the certified mail notice to request a hearing in accordance with 1 TAC §357.484 (relating to Request for a Hearing ).
 The suspension will take effect when the deadline for appeal of the suspension passes, unless the facility appeals the suspension.
 If the facility appeals the suspension, the status of the license holder is preserved until final disposition of the contested matter.

-(e) The suspension will remain in effect until DHS determines that the reason for suspension no longer exists.
-DHS will conduct an on-site investigation prior to making a determination.
-During the suspension, the license holder must return the license to DHS.
+(e) The suspension will remain in effect until HHSC determines that the reason for suspension no longer exists.
+HHSC will conduct an on-site investigation prior to making a determination.
+During the suspension, the license holder must return the license to HHSC .

 §551.233.
 Revocation.

-(a) The Texas Department of Human Services (DHS) may revoke a facility's license when:
+(a) HHSC may revoke a facility's license when:

-(1) the facility's violation of the licensure rules jeopardizes the health and safety of residents; or
+(1) the facility's violation of the licensure rules jeopardizes the health and safety of the residents; or

 (2) the facility has violated the requirements of the Health and Safety Code, Chapter 252, or the rules adopted under that chapter, in either a repeated or substantial manner.

-(b) In addition, DHS may revoke a license if the license holder:
+(b) In addition, HHSC may revoke a license if the license holder:

 (1) submitted false or misleading statements in the application for a license or any accompanying attachments;